efekrbas/discord-hypesquad-manager/README.md

 ## ⚠️ Important Notices

 - **Token Security**: Never share your Discord token!
-- **For Educational Purposes**: This tool is for educational use only
 - **Responsibility**: You are responsible for how you use this tool
 - **Discord ToS**: Use in accordance with Discord’s Terms of Service